-Dialogue with Death Exhibition
+Dialogue with Death Art Exhibition

 Anything About Art

-click for more
+click for more posts

-The Dialogue with Death exhibition was organised by Adelinda Allegretti and she selected the ideal spot - the crypt of the oldest Church in London.
+The Dialogue with Death art exhibition was organised by Adelinda Allegretti and she selected the ideal spot - the crypt of the oldest Church in London.

 It was damp, gloomy in parts, a little cold and I swear haunted - the natural home for artwork on death.